midtown-ai/glossary/glossary/l.md

  All of those are or should be machine learning algorithm type!
 Here is a non-exhaustive list:
   * experience : learn from the past/data
-  * unsupervised : try, fail, learn from failures ?
+  * [unsupervised learning] : try, fail, learn from failures ?
 Takes a long time / many iteration!
-  * imitation : clone behavior of experts <== good to get started, but do you understand?
+  * [imitation learning] : clone behavior of experts <== good to get started, but do you understand?
-  * supervised learning : with a teacher
+  * [supervised learning] : with a teacher
-  * reinforcement learning : reward based
+  * [reinforcement learning] : reward based
-  * task-based learning : focus on goal, use all of your skills to complete it and develop new ones (be motivated to find new skills)
+  * [task-based learning] : focus on goal, use all of your skills to complete it and develop new ones (be motivated to find new skills)
   * feedback-based learning : get feedback from the crowd (experts and non-experts), select the feedback you want -- always try your best --> develop a persona
-  * transfer learning : priors + I learned that concept before, no need to relearn
+  * [transfer learning] : priors + I learned that concept before, no need to relearn
-  * weak-supervised learning : augment the data (i.e. create data!) which has been labeled (supervised)
+  * [weak-supervised learning] : augment the data (i.e. create data!) which has been labeled (supervised)
-  * semi-supervised : label existing data based on data that has been labeled
+  * [semi-supervised learning] : label existing data based on data that has been labeled

- See also [L], [Feedback-Based Learning], [Imitation Learning], [Machine Learning Type], [Reinforcement Learning], [Self-Supervised Learning], [Semi-Supervised Learning], [Supervised Learning], [Task-Based Learning], [Transfer Learning], [Unsupervised Learning], [Weak-Supervised Learning]
+ See also [L], [Feedback-Based Learning], [Machine Learning Type], [Self-Supervised Learning]

 # Learning Process